-- 1. School doors are closed at 8:40am after this time children are classed as arriving 'late' and must report to the office, where names are recorded and the appropriate code added to the class electronic register on SIMS.
+- 1. School doors are closed at 8:40am after this time children are classed as arriving 'late' and must report to the office, where names are recorded.
+After 8:45am children who come through the office are given a yellow card to inform their teacher that the appropriate code has been added to the class electronic register on Arbor by office staff.
 Children are expected to 'make-up' lost learning time through lateness. - 2.
 A letter is sent to parents of children who have arrived late three times.
 These parents then attend a meeting with the punctuality coordinator and a school governor to discuss any issues.
 Parents failing to attend this meeting will be sent a further appointment.
 A second meeting is arranged should any of these pupils arrive at school late again. - 3.
 The punctuality coordinator monitors punctuality on a regular basis.
 The impact of letters/meetings is evaluated over time. - 4.
-Persistent lateness will be dealt with by the punctuality coordinator and the head teacher in liaison with the Local Authority.
+Persistent lateness will be dealt with by the punctuality coordinator and the attendance lead in liaison with the Local Authority.